JesseRoss001/Community-Center/README.md

 20. **Event Search by Keywords for Users**:
     As a user, I want to search for events by keywords, so I can quickly find events that interest me.

-#USE CASES How each use case contributes to allecviating the indentified problem

 ## Project Wireframes